AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 >[!NOTE]
 >
->The [PHP installation instructions][] include a step for installing these extensions.
+>The [PHP installation instructions](prerequisites/php-settings.md) include a step for installing these extensions.

 {{$include /help/_includes/php-extensions.md}}

-Refer to [official PHP documentation][] for installation details.
+Refer to [official PHP documentation](https://php.net/manual/en/extensions.php) for installation details.

 ### PHP OPcache

-We strongly recommend you verify that [PHP OPcache][] is enabled for performance reasons.
+We strongly recommend you verify that [PHP OPcache](https://php.net/manual/en/intro.opcache.php) is enabled for performance reasons.
 The OPcache is enabled in many PHP distributions.
-To verify if it is installed, see our [PHP documentation][].
+To verify if it is installed, see our [PHP documentation](prerequisites/php-settings.md).

-If you must install it separately, see the [PHP OPcache documentation][].
+If you must install it separately, see the [PHP OPcache documentation](https://php.net/manual/en/opcache.setup.php).

 ### PHP settings

 We recommend particular PHP configuration settings, such as `memory_limit`, that can avoid common problems when using Adobe Commerce and Magento Open Source.

-For more information, see [Required PHP settings][].
+For more information, see [Required PHP settings](prerequisites/php-settings.md).

 ### PHPUnit